riad-azz/instagram-video-downloader/README.md

 3. Get your Session Cookie from Instagram (I recommend using a dummy account for this).
 4. Copy the Session Cookie and paste it in the `.env.local` as `AUTH_COOKIE` file that you created.

+If you are confused just check `.env.example` and copy whats there then replace with your Session cookie.

 This is how your `.env.local` should look like:

 ```env
 AUTH_COOKIE="YOUR-IG-SESSION-COOKIE"
 ```

-If you are confused just check `.env.example` and copy whats there then replace with your Session cookie.

 **Note** : If your cookie contains `\054` which most likely it will, this is known as an octal escape sequence and you will have to escape all of them by adding backslash `\\054`.
 If you don't do this you will get an error and the app won't run.

-For example (this is not a real cookie just for demonstration) :
+Here is an example (this is not a real cookie it's just for demonstration) :

 ```env
 AUTH_COOKIE='...etc; rur="CLN\05459230432636\0541719114429:01f7f46f618c340f4457ebb";'
 ```

-This will become :
+After adding the backslash to all the octal escape sequence it should look like this :

 ```env
 AUTH_COOKIE='..etc; rur="CLN\\05459230432636\\0541719114429:01f7f46f618c340f4457ebb";'